 Spousal Support (sometimes referred to as alimony) is money paid by one spouse to the other based on the payor’s ability to pay and the payee’s needs.
-Spousal support orders address the amount and durations of the payments.
+Spousal support orders address the amount and duration of the payments.

 Spousal support may be payable before the entry of the judgment (temporary support) and after the entry of the judgment (permanent support).
 The orders are generally modifiable based on a change of circumstances.

 The purpose of spousal support is to provide financial assistance to a spouse if that spouse has a financial need.
 Family law courts have wide discretion in determining the amount and duration of spousal support and are rarely reversed on appeal.
 The determination of 'ability to pay' and 'financial need' can be complex and nuanced.
-The amount of temporary support is more predictable and consistent than the amount of post-judgment spousal support.
+The amount of temporary support is more predictable and consistent than the amount of permanent or post-judgment spousal support.

 Spousal Support Structure

 Spousal support may be structured in a variety of ways to meet the needs and circumstances that exist at the time.
 Generally, the payments are in equal amounts paid monthly.
 Alternatively, they can be structured with two components: monthly payments, based on the payor’s base income, plus additional periodic support payments structured as a percentage of the income received by the payor over the base income.
 The latter component may be appropriate where the payor receives a salary plus other compensation paid on a basis other than in equal monthly payments.
 This latter component is referred to as an “Ostler-Smith” order.